pengshancai/AVS_gen/README.md

 #### Key Event Identification for Missing Content Detection

-1. To prepare the data for key event identification model, run the following command:
+1. To prepare the data for key event identification model, run the following command: (Require your implementation of accessing to your own UMLS database)
 ```
 python ./scripts/data_preprocess/miss_det-build_dataset.py \
     --input_src_txt_dir path/to/train_src_txt/ \